 Therapist: Rachel Sherron, MA, LPC, RYT

-You deserve to live a life with a calm and focused mind, a relaxed body, and a sense of wellbeing.
 Sessions with Rachel involve a collaborative approach to help you improve relationships, ease your racing mind, relax physical tension, and live a more fulfilling and balanced life.
-Whether it be work stress, trauma, challenging relationships or addictive behaviors, she will help you explore the issues you are facing and cope with crisis better.
+Whether you are struggling with work stress, trauma, challenging relationships or addictive behaviors, she will help you explore the issues you are facing and to better cope through crisis.

 Rachel has spent nearly a decade studying and practicing a wide range of mind/body approaches for mental health and physical wellness.
 Rachel is a lifelong learner who stays at the forefront of cutting edge treatments for depression, anxiety, trauma, and stress and is currently enrolled in Sensorimotor Psychotherapy, level 2 training on Trauma and Attachment.